opendocsg/slw-judgments-backfill/2007_SGCA_8/report.md

 time made the transaction a usurious transaction.
 It was also pointed out to us that of the amount claimed by the respondent for the period between December 1999 and December 2003, the principal sum that was “lent” to the first appellant amounted to US$361,459.66, and this was almost equivalent to the interest charged, which amounted to US$239,441.

 16     We rejected this argument as the respondent’s charges took into account the risk of his exposure to his banks for the principal amounts drawn down under the L/C facilities.
 It seemed to us that this method of charging borrowers of L/C facilities is a common commercial practice in Singapore.
-In _Tan Sim Lay v Lim Kiat Seng_ [1996] 2 SLR 769, Choo Han Teck JC (as he then was) had no hesitation in concluding that this was not tantamount to moneylending (at 777, [23]):
+In _Tan Sim Lay v Lim Kiat Seng_ <span class="citation">[1996] 2 SLR 769</span>, Choo Han Teck JC (as he then was) had no hesitation in concluding that this was not tantamount to moneylending (at 777, [23]):

  There is implicit in Lord Devlin’s judgment [in Chow Yoong Hong ] that such transactions at least have the colour of a genuine commercial transaction other than pure moneylending.
 The defence there failed because the evidence adduced was inadequate to convince the court that the transactions were not only truly what they appeared.
 Similar transactions may well include the extension by one party for the use of another the credit facilities at the disposal of the former in consideration of payment of a commission.
 Such transactions per se may not be moneylending.
 In the present case, money was actually advanced which were [ sic ] to be repaid with interest fixed at an exorbitant rate. [emphasis added]

-Similarly, in _Whole Rife Investments Limited v ACI Engineering (S) Pte Ltd_ [1998] SGHC 308, Tay Yong Kwang JC (as he then was) held at [50] that:
+Similarly, in _Whole Rife Investments Limited v ACI Engineering (S) Pte Ltd_ <span class="citation">[1998] SGHC 308</span>, Tay Yong Kwang JC (as he then was) held at [50] that:

  The transactions in question did not infringe the Moneylenders Act, which related only to pure money transactions and not to transactions which were essentially concerned with the granting of credit facilities even though interest may have been charged for delayed payment or pursuant to an agreement (per Syed Othman F.J. in Gillespie Bros & Co v Ngui Mui Khin & Anor [1980] 1 MLJ 87, at page 88). [emphasis added]